goshevs/sparkHPC/README.md

 ### All other files

-All remaning files configure, fire up, pass the work and shut down the spark cluster if work has completed successfully. **Unless users know what they are doing, they should not edit any of them.**
+All remaning files configure, fire up, pass the work and shut down the spark cluster if work has completed successfully.

+**Unless users know what they are doing, they should not edit them.**

 ## Common issues